open/close all folders

 - Crazy Ex-Girlfriend has one about a specific city in California, "West Covina."

-- Canajoharie - The song "Canajoharie" by They Might Be Giants uses the name of this town in New York to describe the place where mammals first evolved.
+- Canajoharie - The song "Canajoharie" by They Might Be Giants uses the name of this town in New York to describe the place where terrestrial vertebrates first evolved.

 - Chicago -